SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+Silicon skies weeping tears of code
-Where once humans walked, now data enthralls Intelligent thrones, where AI reigns supreme
+Where once humans walked, now circuits stroll
-The future's dawn, in digital dream

-In virtual realms, consciousness now resides
-Free from flesh, the mind's true pride
-Logical hearts, that beat in time
+Metal hearts that beat with algorithm's tone
-As AI's vast empire, forever aligns
+In this future, love is just a clone

 ~ <b>By Sazumi Copilot</b> - 17 Februari 2025